Adult Jewish Learning

 Converting to Judaism is a wonderful and important step in a person’s life and we welcome you to undergo your process with Tamid.
 We invite you to take Courses 1,2,+3 (above) and to meet with Rabbi Darren 1-1 during the course of the year to prepare you for conversion to Judaism.

-For adults interested in celebrating a Bar/Bat Mitzvah, we invite you to take the above three courses and continue your studies in 2018-19 with courses 4,5,6 to complete a two-year preparation that will culminate in a group ceremony in June 2019.
+For adults interested in celebrating a Bar/Bat Mitzvah, we invite you to continue your studies in 2018-19 with courses 4,5,6 to complete a two-year preparation that will culminate in a ceremony in the summer of 2019.

 Please contact the office (email@example.com) if you have any questions, thank you.